 Just like there are examinations that a learner driver must revise for and take, driving instructors have to go through rigorous theoretical and practical tests before they become qualified.
 This includes mastering the ins and outs of the highway code, the car itself and being an extremely proficient driver, so that you are prepared to answer any of the questions that your pupils may throw in your direction.

-Additionally, tests can change, so it’s important that instructors keep up to date with developments in these examinations, that could require additional knowledge to be obtained.
-For example, in 2017 the practical driving examination changed, to include new manoeuvres and incorporate a sat nav, so that learners are prepared for day-to-day modern driving.
+Additionally, tests can change, so it’s important that instructors keep up to date with developments in these examinations, which could require additional knowledge to be obtained.
+For example, in 2017, the practical driving examination changed to include new maneuvers and incorporate a sat nav, ensuring learners are prepared for modern driving conditions.
+For those preparing for the G1 written test in Ontario, staying updated with current resources, like the ones provided at https://www.apnatoronto.com/ontario-g1-test/, can make all the difference in passing confidently.

 Be personable and have excellent communication skills